 Scientists have discovered that the ‘unconscious’ cerebellum interacts with the ‘conscious’ cerebrum to perform functions.
 The cerebellum carries out planned muscle movements such as running and jumping.
 That’s why sometimes scientists call it the ‘thinking cerebellum.’

 Which Part of the Brain Deals with Emotions?

 Now, you know what parts of the brain deal with thinking and memory.
 Let’s have a quick look at the part that is responsible for emotions.

 With centuries of research, the human brain remains the biggest mystery in the world.
-It is most complex part of the body that controls movement, sight, and thinking.
+It is the most complex part of the body that controls movement, sight, and thinking.